Common peroneal nerve dysfunction

-Neuropathy - common peroneal nerve; Peroneal nerve injury; Peroneal nerve palsy
+Common fibular nerve dysfunction; Neuropathy - common peroneal nerve; Peroneal nerve injury; Peroneal nerve palsy; Fibular neuropathy

-The peroneal nerve is a branch of the sciatic nerve, which supplies movement and sensation to the lower leg, foot and toes.
-Common peroneal nerve dysfunction is a type of peripheral neuropathy (damage to nerves outside the brain or spinal cord).
+The peroneal nerve is a branch of the sciatic nerve.
+It supplies movement and sensation to the lower leg, foot and toes.
+Common peroneal nerve dysfunction is a type of peripheral neuropathy (nerve damage outside the brain or spinal cord).
 This condition can affect people of any age.

 Damage to the nerve disrupts the myelin sheath that covers the axon (branch of the nerve cell).
-The axon can also be injured, which causes more severe symptoms.
+The axon can also be injured, which is a more severe injury that causes similar symptoms.

 Common causes of damage to the peroneal nerve include the following:

 - Fracture of the fibula (a bone of the lower leg)

 - Use of a tight plaster cast (or other long-term constriction) of the lower leg

 - Pressure to the knee from positions during deep sleep or coma